 We generally do not engage in research and development.
-In 2014, we were granted membership in Printel, a consortium within the framework of the MAGNET program of the Office of the Chief Scientist of the Ministry of Economy and Industry of the State of Israel, or the OCS.
+In 2014, we were granted membership in Printel, a consortium within the framework of the MAGNET program of the NATI.
 Printel was created specifically to develop printed electronic technologies that are an alternative innovative technology for the electronics industry.
 Under the terms of the consortium, each member of the consortium received an advance for its research and development costs for a specific research and development project assigned to it by the consortium.
-The OCS reimburses 66% of the approved research and development expenses, less certain consortium expenses.
-These reimbursements are contingent upon our submitting periodic reports prepared in accordance with the requirements of the OCS.
-We are not required to pay the OCS royalties with respect to this grant.
+The NATI reimburses 66% of the approved research and development expenses, less certain consortium expenses.
+These reimbursements are contingent upon our submitting periodic reports prepared in accordance with the requirements of the NATI.
+We are not required to pay the NATI royalties with respect to this grant.